matias-vazquez/SistemasDigitales/LSD06/README.md

 In any other case, no operation in carried out and output is zero.
 Also, consider that eventhough the corresponding button is pressed and released, the selection should be saved and performed.

   * The 7-segment display is used to display both operands and result in unsigned representation.
-Negative numbers are accompanied by a minus sign (-) in a 7-segment digit to their left.
-See the figure below:
+Negative numbers are accompanied by a minus sign (-) in the immediate digit to their left.
+See the figure below as a reference (```-2 + -6 = -8```):

 ![7-segment display setup](img/fig01.png)